minhnghivn/idata/README.md

 # Overview
-We provide some utilities for validating data in a PostgreSQL data table These utilities can be used as simple terminal commands and can be installed by:
+We provide some utilities for validating data in a PostgreSQL data table.
+These utilities can be used as simple terminal commands and can be installed by:

     gem install idata